F.O.I. back on the WEB!

 Mark Pazniokas, CT MIRROR

-January 12, 2012
+January 12,

-For the first
+For the

-time, the state's elections watchdog agency has chosen a politician and
+time, the state's elections watchdog agency has chosen a

-an outsider to lead its operations, tapping Sebastian N. Giuliano, a
+an outsider to lead its operations, tapping Sebastian N. Giuliano,

 Republican fresh off a losing re-election campaign for mayor of